thumbsup/thumbsup/README.md

 Output options:
-  --thumb-size          Pixel size of the square thumbnails  [number] [default: 120] --large-size          Pixel height of the fullscreen photos  [number] [default: 1000] --photo-quality       Quality of the resized/converted photos  [number] [default: 90] --video-quality       Quality of the converted video (percent)  [number] [default: 75]
+  --thumb-size          Pixel size of the square thumbnails  [number] [default: 120] --small-size          Pixel height of the small photos  [number] [default: 300] --large-size          Pixel height of the fullscreen photos  [number] [default: 1000] --photo-quality       Quality of the resized/converted photos  [number] [default: 90] --video-quality       Quality of the converted video (percent)  [number] [default: 75]